mahmoud/sedimental/entries/remap.md

 This whole guide has focused on data that came from "real-world" sources, such as JSON API responses.
-But there are certain rare cases which typically only arise from within Python code.
-Have a look:
+But there are certain rare cases which typically only arise from within Python code:
+[self-referential objects][self_ref_loops].
+These are objects that contain references to themselves or their parents.
+Have a look at this trivial example:

 ```python